DanRoscigno/Recipes/website/recipes/Orange-Butter_Coffee_Cake.md

 **Directions:**

 Soften yeast in warm water in mixing bowl.
-Stir in Â¼ cup sugar, salt, eggs, sour cream and 6 tablespoons butter.
+Stir in ¼ cup sugar, salt, eggs, sour cream and 6 tablespoons butter.
 Gradually add flour to form a stiff dough, beating well after each addition.
 Cover and let rise in warm place (85 to 90 degrees) until light and doubled, about 2 hours.
-Combine Â¾ cup sugar, Â¾ cup coconut and orange rind.
+Combine ¾ cup sugar, ¾ cup coconut and orange rind.
 Knead dough on well-floured surface about 15 times.
 Roll out half of dough to a 12-inch circle.
 Brush with 1 tablespoon melted butter.
-Sprinkle with Â½ of sugar/coconut mixture.
+Sprinkle with ½ of sugar/coconut mixture.
 Cut into 12 wedges.
 Roll up starting with wide end and rolling to point.
 Repeat with remaining dough.
 Place rolls, point side down, in 3 rows in a well-greased 9 x 13-inch pan.
 Cover and let rise in warm place until light and doubled, about 1 hour.
 Bake at 350 degrees for 25 to 30 minutes.
 Leave in pan.
 Pour Glaze over hot coffee cake.
-Sprinkle with Â¼ cup coconut.
-Serve warm or cold.Â  Â  Â
+Sprinkle with ¼ cup coconut.
+Serve warm or cold.

-Â  Â  Â  Â  Â  Â